Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Introduction

 \section{Introduction}

-Recent observations (type Ia supernova, large scale structure and cosmic microwave background radiation (CMBR)) suggest that our universe is expanding at an accelerating rate \cite{1}.
+Recent observations suggest that our universe is expanding at an accelerating rate \cite{1}-\cite{3}.
 These observational probes indicate two cosmic phases, i.e., the cosmos phase before radiation and ultimately the current cosmic era.
 Many substantial attempts have been taken to explore the facts behind the current cosmic acceleration.
-Some mysterious source of unusual anti-gravitational force, known as dark energy (DE), was proposed by physicists while trying to examine the formation of galaxies in cosmic scenario.
-It is an exotic energy constituent having large negative pressure which dominates over the matter content of cosmos.
-This energy is supposed to be responsible for the current cosmic expansion.
+An unusual form of energy having large negative pressure, was proposed by the physicists, known as dark energy (DE).
+This energy dominates over the matter content undergoing current cosmic expansion.

-There have been several proposals of DE to study its ambiguous nature.
-The cosmological constant ($\Lambda$) is considered as the simplest candidate but its characterization has two well-known problems, i.e., fine-tuning and cosmic coincidence.
-There are various alternative dynamical models which can be taken as a substitute of $\Lambda$ like quintessence \cite{5}, phantom model \cite{6}, tachyon field \cite{7} and k-essence \cite{8} that also predict cosmic expansion.
-The generalization of simple barotropic equation of state (EoS) to more exotic forms like Chaplygin gas \cite{9} and its modification \cite{10} also correspond to DE candidates.
+There have been a massive literature devoted to study the ambiguous nature of DE.
+The cosmological constant ($\Lambda$) is taken as the elementary candidate having two conventional problems, i.e., fine-tuning and cosmic coincidence.
+Several alternative dynamical models can be considered as a substitute of $\Lambda$ like quintessence \cite{4,5}, phantom model \cite{6}, tachyon field \cite{7} and k-essence \cite{8} that also show the expanding nature of cosmos.
+The extension of general barotropic equation of state (EoS) to some exotic canditates like Chaplygin gas \cite{9} and its generalization \cite{10} also represent the DE candidates.